 - water on certain plants that hold water (example: we grow pineapples in pots and have to turn over the plants to drain the small pools of water that form in the leaf-axils after a rain)

-Second, you’re going to want to attract any female mosquitos that happen to be in your yard to lay their eggs in water that is going to kill their larvae.
-What to use – Poison?
-Nuclear weapons?
+Second, you’re going to want to ATTRACT any female mosquitoes that happen to be in your yard to lay their eggs in baited water intended to kill their larvae.

-Step 2: Add a small bit of dead plant matter (old leaves, grass clippings, etc) to help make the water smell even more attractive to female egg-laying mosquitos.
-The dunks are made of corn cob bits coated in Bti, so they’ll also help make the water smell good to egg laying mosquitos.
+Step 2: Add a small bit of dead plant matter (old leaves, grass clippings, etc) to help make the water smell even more attractive to female egg-laying mosquitoes.
+The dunks also have material in them that helps attract egg laying mosquitoes.

 Step 3: (optional) Cut a small 1/2″ mesh cage to place over the water bucket to keep any pets from drinking it.
 Again, Bti is thought to be harmless to animals and is even approved for use on organic farms, but you don’t want to have to replace your water every few days after Spot or Fluffy drinks it.
 The cage also helps to keep frogs and other vertebrates from falling in and drowning.

 Step 4: Put a stick in the bucket that stretches from the bottom to above the surface rim.
-This ensures that if a frog, lizard or other critter falls in, it can crawl up the stick and out of the bucket (cut or bend a spot in the wire to allow the critters out from under the cage).
+This ensures that if a frog, lizard or other critter does somehow manage to fall in, they can crawl up the stick and out of the bucket. (ut or bend a spot in the wire to allow the critters out from under the cage.)

 Note: If areas of your yard have standing water (such as a drainage ditch), you’ll also want to toss in one or more dunks depending on the volume of water present.

-Now it’s time to let your Bti bacteria work its magic and enjoy the drastic reduction of mosquitos in your yard!
-You should start noticing results within a couple of weeks or sooner, but once it starts working, the mosquito populations will decline drastically.
+Now it’s time to let your Bti bacteria work its magic and enjoy the drastic reduction of mosquitoes in your yard!
+You should start noticing results within a couple of weeks or sooner.
+Once it starts working, your mosquito populations will decline drastically!